mamoore1440/personal-site/src/content/model/HMT-One-Liners.md

   * Why did Trump and The Israeli Prime Minister go to the same private college?
   * Why did Trump have a failed Insurrection just like Hitler?
     * Learn more about Napolean.
 Did he also have this?

+* The Devil loves all his chess games.
+God hates each game but plays because he loves us.

 ## Life, Death, And Sin One Liners:
 * The Material hard line probem can be solved by a finite solution.
 The infinite problem can only be solved with a spiritual solution.